nasa/webgs/README.md

 ## Installation

 Clone the repository.
 Make sure you have installed node.js and npm. <https://www.npmjs.com/get-npm>
 Python3 is also required. <https://www.python.org/downloads/>

 The install script will download the required python and node packages, update the submodules to the latest versions, and build daa-displays.
 Move into the webgs directory and run:

     ./install.sh

+If updating WebGS and having trouble with submodules not loading.
+You may need to delete WebGS and start from scratch.

 Webgs is setup by default to connect to Open Street Maps.
 Webgs is also configured to use mapbox for the background display.
 To get an authorization key go to <https://www.mapbox.com/> and create an account.
 After receiving an authorization token open /webgs/MainJS/settings/MapSettings.js in a text editor, and follow the instructions to update.